vibbits/irefindex/README.txt

-If a system-wide installation is to reside in a directory hierarchy other than the conventional system root (that being /, with programs situated in /usr/bin, and so on), the configuration script should be copied from the scripts directory into the same directory as this file and modified:
+If a system-wide installation is to reside in a directory hierarchy other than the conventional system root (that being /, with programs situated in /usr/bin, and so on), the configuration script should be copied from the scripts directory into this software's distribution directory (normally containing this file) and modified:

   cp scripts/irdata-config .